This Ballard Designs DIY dress art is so easy – create your own decor in just a few minutes, with your favorite papers and Mod Podge.

 - Craft glue

 Tape your pattern down to your scrapbook paper.
 As you can see, I found some random skinny tape.
 It doesn't matter what kind of tape you use, really.
-Use your craft knife to begin cutting out the pieces, using the pattern as a template.
+Use your craft knife to begin cutting out the pieces for your dress art, using the pattern as a template.

 Paint your wood buttons with the Fuchsia paint.
 You can see that I use paint plates over and over again.
 I put new paint over the top of the old paint too.
 I feel like I'm letting you see into my laundry hamper.